 Lifting and removing color is easy on Aquabord.

-You can create natural looking highlights and bring light back into your painting by using a damp nylon brush or a scrubber brush.
+You can create natural-looking highlights and bring light back into your painting using a damp nylon brush or a scrubber brush.
 You simply need a brush that doesn’t bend but pushes against the surface.
 Gently lift paint, rinse and then blot the brush.
-You can do partial lifts for full lifts depending on the result you are seeking.
+You can do partial lifts or full lifts, depending on the result you are seeking.
 Repeat these steps until you have reached a complete lift back to white or color you desire.

-Several tools can be used on Aquabord for lifting.
-A traditional round or flat nylon watercolor brush can be used.
+You can use several tools on Aquabord for lifting, including a traditional round or flat nylon watercolor brush.
 The nylon brush offers more resistance against the surface than a mixed bristle brush or a natural bristle brush.
-When more lift is required, a hog bristle acrylic brush may be used.
+When more lift is required, you can use a hog bristle acrylic brush.

 To partially lift a glaze, gently lift paint once or twice until you reach the layer you wish to bring out.
-Using cotton swabs, a soft white eraser or sponges for lifting can also be very effective.
+Using cotton swabs, a soft white eraser, or sponges can also be very effective.

 As colors stack and the painting develops, return to areas and lift pigment.
-This allows altering of glazes, changing of values, and the creation of the desired textures and patterns.
+This method will allow for altering glazes, changing values, and creating the desired textures and patterns.

-Allowing the board to dry between each removal of color will offer a clear, more controlled lifting.
+Allowing the board to dry between each removal of color will offer a more precise and controlled lifting.

 Sealing and Framing

-When the painting is complete and totally dry, seal Aquabord with a finishing spray and free your painting from the additional weight and glare caused when framing behind glass.
+When the painting is complete and dry, seal Aquabord with a finishing spray and free your artwork from the additional weight and glare caused when framing behind glass.

 Seal watercolors or gouache with several light coats of spray varnish.
-This is your “stop” varnish.
-Be careful to spray outdoors during warmer months or in a well ventilated and heated area during colder times of the year.
+These coats are your “stop” varnish.
+Be careful to spray outdoors during warmer months or in a well-ventilated and heated area during the year’s colder times.

-Even though the pigments used may carry the highest permanency ratings, all artwork should be protected against the damaging effect of light and the pollutants in the atmosphere.
+Even though the pigments used may carry the highest permanency ratings, you should protect all artwork against the damaging effect of light and the atmosphere’s pollutants.

-For additional protection against scratches during transport and damage from ultraviolet light, follow the application of Krylon® spray varnish with Golden® Polymer Varnish with UVLS .
-Make sure that you use the polymer varnish, and not the one labeled, “MSA” in a metal can.
-This varnish comes in a matte, satin or gloss finish and can be used according to individual preference.
+For additional protection against scratches during transport and damage from ultraviolet light, follow the application of Krylon® spray varnish with Golden® Polymer Varnish with UVLS.
+Ensure that you use the polymer varnish and not the one labeled “MSA” in a metal can.
+This varnish comes in a matte, satin, or gloss finish and is used according to individual preference.
 Always follow the manufacturer’s instructions for use, with any varnish and fixative.
-About 4 coats brushed-on, provides a very durable archival finish and is also removable.
+About four brushed-on coats provide a very durable archival finish and are also removable.